riferrei/pacman-with-elasticsearch/README.md

   </tr>
 </table>

-## 1. Create a Deployment in Elastic Cloud
+## 1. Create a Deployment on Elasticsearch Service

 The game uses Elasticsearch as its data store so you need to have a cluster for this.
-For the sake of simplicity and awesomeness you should use Elastic Cloud.
+For the sake of simplicity and awesomeness you should use the Elasticsearch Service.
-If you don't have an account with Elastic Cloud don't worry — creating one is easy and it takes only a few minutes.
+If you don't have an account yet don't worry — creating one is easy and it takes only a few minutes.
 Click [here](https://cloud.elastic.co/registration?elektra=en-cloud-page) to register a new account that is going to be trial and you won't pay a dime 💰 to Elastic before the trial ends.

-Once you have an account, log in to Elastic Cloud and follow these steps:
+Once you have an account, log in and follow these steps:

 1. In the main UI click on the `Create deployment` button.
 2. Select `Elastic Stack` as the pre-configured solution.